Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Empirical Performance of Benchmark Strategies

 We tune the probability cutoffs $\tau_{\text{pos}}$ and $\tau_{\text{neg}}$ separately for each zone.
 For example, in NYC the selected cutoffs are $(\tau_{\text{pos}}, \tau_{\text{neg}}) = (0.75, 0.9)$, while for Long Island they are $(0.7, 0.9)$.

 Figures~\ref{fig:zone-pnls-main}(a)--(d) report cumulative P\&L over the 2022--2025 test period for INC-only and DEC-only benchmark strategies in NYC and Long Island, the two zones with the highest demand.
 Corresponding results for the remaining zones are presented in Figures~\ref{fig:zone-pnls-appendix}(a)--(h) in the Appendix.
-The figures highlight pronounced cross-zonal heterogeneity: while some regions exhibit persistent profitability from DEC positions, others display stronger performance for INC trading.
+These figures highlight pronounced cross-zonal heterogeneity: while some regions exhibit persistent profitability from DEC positions, others display stronger performance for INC trading.

 Tables~\ref{tab:zone-pnls-inc} and~\ref{tab:zone-pnls-dec} (in the Appendix) report cumulative P\&L by zone, which we relate to the yearly mean DART spreads shown in Table~\ref{tab:dart-means}.
-Zones with systematically positive DART averages (e.g., CAPITL or, in earlier years, LONGIL) tend to favour DEC strategies, whereas zones with negative or mixed averages (such as NYC in the post-2022 period) are more aligned with INC trading.
+Moreover, these tables also report annualized volatility (in USD, consistent with the P\&L-based formulation) and Sharpe ratios, allowing for a comparison of risk-adjusted performance across zones.
+Zones with systematically positive DART averages (e.g., CAPITL or, in earlier years, LONGIL) tend to favour INC strategies, whereas zones with negative or mixed averages (such as NYC in the post-2022 period) are more aligned with DEC trading.
 This structural bias in the DART distribution helps explain cross-zonal differences in profitability and provides guidance on whether a zone is better approached with INC-only, DEC-only, or mixed strategies.

 Cross-zone dependence remains strong throughout NYISO, as shown in Table~\ref{tab:dart-corr}, but varies meaningfully across groups of zones.
 Upstate zones exhibit particularly high correlations in DART spreads, while downstate zones form a tightly interconnected cluster.
 This pattern reflects localized congestion and loss effects superimposed on system-wide price movements, and motivates pooling information across zones while retaining zone-specific features in the predictive models.